JeddBrierley/nlqg-gamma-core/README.md

 Feel free to explore the repository, try the agent out for yourself, and watch how recursive feedback loops can lead to self-awareness in machines.

 ⸻
 This should be ready to go now for your GitHub.
-You can easily copy-paste it into the readme, ensuring that users know what’s included and how to interact with the latest version of the code.
+You can easily copy-paste it into the readme, ensuring that users know what’syy included and how to interact with the latest version of the code.